IBM-Cloud/gp-js-flatten/README.md

 Using with the Globalization Pipeline
 -------------------------------------

-The flattener allows you to use deeply nested JSON structures with the [Globalization Pipeline Node.js SDK](https://github.com/IBM-Bluemix/gp-js-client), which service otherwise only supports flat key/value pairs.
+The flattener allows you to use deeply nested JSON structures with the [Globalization Pipeline Node.js SDK](https://github.com/IBM-Cloud/gp-js-client), which service otherwise only supports flat key/value pairs.
+This is used in the [GP CLI](https://github.com/IBM-Cloud/gp-js-cli).

 See [./sample/SAMPLE-README.md](./sample/SAMPLE-README.md) for a full tutorial.
 The below gives a simple quickstart.